JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 Known limitations:
 * Dependency documentation is not exported unless it is compiled with `-Xexport-kdoc` itself.
 The feature is experimental, so libraries compiled with this flag might be incompatible with other compiler versions.
-* KDoc comments are mostly exported "as is", many KDoc features (for example, `@property`) are not supported.
+* KDoc comments are mostly exported "as is".
+Many KDoc features (for example, `@property`) are not supported.

 ## Unsupported